uhuohuy/GazPNE2/README.md

 In the first run, the pretrained BERT models will be automaticlly downloaded and cached on the local drive.

-### Run the code
+### Use the code

+> from main import GazPNE2
+> gazpne2=GazPNE2()
+> tweets = ['Associates at the Kuykendahl Rd & Louetta Rd . store in Spring , TX gave our customers a reason to smile (: tayytink )','Rockport TX any photos of damage down Corpus Christi Street and Hwy 35 area ?
+Harve ']
+> entities = gazpne2.extract_location(tweets)

-Note that it might take  1 minute to load required models and data.
+Note that it might take around 1 minute to load required models and data.

-> python -u main.py --input=0 --input_file=data/test.txt

-To execute below command in case of a jave error.

-> spack load openjdk

 Test your own data: Set <*input*> to 0 and set <*input_file*> to the path of your data.
 It is a .txt file with each line corresponding to a tweet message.

+> python -u main.py --input=0 --input_file=data/test.txt

 Test our manually annotated data (3000 tweets): Set <*input*> to 2.